 Interesting miter clampsThis miter clamp is an interesting sort of design.
-I suppose as long as it's used in an application where the outside of the miter is not visible, its PL to have four prongs digging into the wood.
+I suppose as long as it's used in an application where the outside of the miter is not visible, its OK to have four prongs digging into the wood.
 This aspect does however unfortunately make the clamp unsuitable for any sort of picture framing application.

 Another miter clamp that Kurt had lying around.
 It came along with the other

 contents of the cabinetmaker's shop he took over.
 It's simple enough, though like